Chaoyi-Lu/ZINB_SBM/Real_Data_Application.md

 RDA_UKfaculty_ZINBSBM_Fixed_K5_Prior_p_Beta_20_180_T20000_4_Summarizedp # Compare with summarized p
 ```

-Based on posterior mean of $\boldsymbol{R}$ and $\boldsymbol{Q}$, we can also approximate the mean and variance of the Negative-Binomial distribution assumed for the edge weights shown as below.
+Based on posterior mean of $\boldsymbol{R}$ and $\boldsymbol{Q}$, we can alternatively approximate the mean and variance of the Negative-Binomial distribution assumed for the edge weights shown as below.
-If we compare with the mean and variance approximated by the summarized parameters, we can observe that they are close to each other.
+If we compare with the mean and variance approximated by the summarized parameters shown in Section $5$ of the paper, we can observe that they are close to each other.

 ``` r
 # Check distribution mean based on PosteriorMeanR and PosteriorMeanQ